Location shooting: Pros and cons

-Location shooting has several advantages over filming on a studio set.
-First and foremost, the expense can often be far lower than that of constructing sets in a studio.
-The illusion of reality can also be stronger; on a set, it is hard to replicate real-world wear and tear, as well as architectural details, and the vastness of a city is difficult to recreate on a backlot.
+If the events depicted in the screenplay occur at real locations on Earth and it is feasible to shoot the film at those locations as scripted—rather than an alternate location where one part merely resembles (or can be dressed to resemble) the desired location—then this opens up "unlimited camera angles".
+The cinematographer does not need to "crop or cheat" on camera angles "to avoid showing the artifice".
+On a set, it is hard to replicate real-world wear and tear, as well as architectural details, and the sheer size of rural areas, large cities, and large architectural landmarks is difficult to recreate on a backlot.
 The failure of Camelot (1967) caused American filmmakers to shift exterior shots from studio backlots to authentic locations.
 The film was widely criticized for its cheap look because it was obviously filmed on an architecturally ambiguous set against the chaparral-covered hills of Burbank.

 Shooting outside of the home country is sometimes used to bypass union rules, labor regulations, or work stoppages.
 It can also allow "frozen" currency to be used: the 1968 movie Kelly's Heroes was filmed in Yugoslavia using profits that had been made on movie exhibitions in that country but could not be exported.